8Crafter-Studios/Ore-UI-Customizer-CLI/README.md

 Using this requires that you either use [Bedrock Launcher](https://bedrocklauncher.github.io/) or IObit Unlocker (Bedrock Launcher is recommended).

+This node module also requires that you use Windows.

 This module MUST BE INSTALLED GLOBALLY!

 ## Installation